mmondelli/reproduceR/README.md

 ```

 This will take a few minutes, depending on the number of packages that have to be installed.
+Note: If any dependency has not been resolved (as suggested in 3), installing packages in this step with packrat may fail at some point.
+You should quit R, resolve the dependecy, access the experiment directory created in the VM, execute R and type ```packrat::restore()```.
+Packrat will continue to install the packages from where it stopped.

 # Step 2: Validating